top of page

 Book an Assessment

-If shoulder pain is affecting your ability to lift, reach, or participate in activity, our team can assess shoulder movement and guide a personalized treatment plan.
+If shoulder pain is affecting your ability to lift, reach, sleep, work, train, or participate in activity, our team can assess shoulder movement and guide a personalized treatment plan.

 Book Initial Appointment